 The elements silicon and oxygen readily combine to form silicon dioxide or silica (SiO2).
 This is a very important mineral.
 In a molten state it behaves as an acid, combining with any metallic oxides present to form a very common and important group of minerals – the silicates.

 The quantity of silica present in the original magma is used in classifying the resulting igneous rock.
-If a lot of silica is present, it will combine with all the metal oxides present, and some free silica will remain.
+If a lot of silica is present (more than about two-thirds), it will combine with all the metal oxides present, and some free silica will remain.
 Rocks of this type are said to be acidic.
 If only a small quantity of silica remains in the uncombined state, the rocks are described as intermediate.
 The so-called basic rocks have even less silica and none of it remains in the free state.
 Finally, there are sometimes found heavy, dark, ultra-basic rocks, so poor in silica that none of the metal oxides is completely converted to silicates.

 All four types of rock may cool either slowly, deep in the crust (plutonic) rapidly on the Earth's surface (volcanic) or at an intermediate speed near the surface (hypabyssal).